Skip To Main Content

 University of Minnesota Extension Family Resources

-new web site at the University of Minnesota will help students to discover opportunities to spark their interests, families to find summer camps and exciting places to visit on University of Minnesota campuses, and preK-12 educators and administrators to find innovative classroom resources and high quality professional development.
-The site is designed to offer easy access to more than 180 activities, courses, and programs at the University that are available to the K-12 community-a one-stop shop for students, parents, educators, and others interested in the U's support for preK-12 education across Minnesota.
+This website at the University of Minnesota will help students to discover opportunities to spark their interests, families to find summer camps and exciting places to visit on University of Minnesota campuses, and preK-12 educators and administrators to find innovative classroom resources and high-quality professional development.
+The site is designed to offer easy access to more than 180 activities, courses, and programs at the University that are available to the K-12 community-a one-stop shop for students, parents, educators, and others interested in the U's support for PreK-12 education across Minnesota.

 Visitors will find a site that allows them to designate their specific interests as a starting point to search the database of an enormous smorgasbord of offerings.
 Everything from creative programs to help teachers expand their skills and find new resources, to university music, science, art and just plain fun classes and camps for children can be found.
-The web site was created and will be managed by the College Readiness Consortium, part of the University's Office of the Senior Vice President of System Academic Administration, with the assistance of the College of Design and the College of Liberal arts.
+The website was created and will be managed by the College Readiness Consortium, part of the University's Office of the Senior Vice President of System Academic Administration, with the assistance of the College of Design and the College of Liberal Arts.

 Resources for families in tough economic times

 Rising grocery prices.
 Pain at the gas pump.
 Home foreclosures.
-These days the economic news isn't good for families.
+These days, the economic news isn't good for families.
 Families are having to make adjustments in many areas of the family budget.
-Sometimes, economic stress can result in short tempers and lack of communication.
-The University of Minnesota Extension has resources which can help families not only with strategies to help manage family resources but also to improve communication, especially with children, in tough economic times.
+Sometimes, economic stress can result in short tempers and a lack of communication.
+The University of Minnesota Extension has resources that can help families not only with strategies to help manage family resources but also to improve communication, especially with children, in tough economic times.
 Go to https://extension.umn.edu/parenting-and-caregiving to check out what is available.

 Silverwood Park